wp-plugins/mortgage-center/readme.txt

 on your page, as well as whether your blog displays national rates or rates for a specific state, in the plug-in admin options.

-This plug-in includes widgets from Zillow, which are subject to the [terms of use]( http://www.zillow.com/webtools/widgets/WidgetTermsOfUse.htm).
+This plug-in includes widgets from Zillow, which are subject to the [terms of use](http://www.zillow.com/webtools/widgets/WidgetTermsOfUse.htm).
 Plug-in built by [Zillow.com](http://www.zillow.com).

+The plug-in also includes the SmartClosing CalculatorSM Widget, which is subject to Closing.com's [terms of use](http://www.closing.com/host-a-widget/terms-of-use.html).

 == Installation ==